Zyphdoz/git-commit-coupling-visualizer/README.md

   to access the application.
 - Recompiles the server-side TypeScript code whenever it changes using `tsc --watch`
 - Runs the nodejs server with Nodemon, which restarts the server whenever the compiled code changes.
-Uses port 3000 by default, can be changed by editing `SERVER_PORT` in analyzerConfig.ts.
+Uses port 3000 by default, can be changed by editing `SERVER_PORT` in visualizerConfig.ts.

 Note that the first time you run this command there is a chance Nodemon will try to start the server before the server-code has finished compiling and you will get an error.
 If that happens, just run the command again and it should